 8. Pick berries in the summer.
 Fruit is expensive because it’s imported.
 Freeze whatever’s left over for the winter.

 9. If someone offers you some of his or her game, take it.
 If you have any game, share it.
 Meat is expensive.
 Sharing is caring.
 It can be fun.

 10. Subsistence hunting is not a sport; it’s a way of life.
 I can afford to go to the grocery store, but many Alaskan Natives in the rural areas rely on what they fish or hunt to survive.
-The hunt itself is a part of their culture.
+This is a subsistance-based culture!
 For more on this refer to 8&9.

 11. Double gloving is more practical than mittens.
 Mittens are super warm but come at the cost of your finger usage.
 If you want to be able to grab for your keys or flash a quick ‘peace’ sign, double glove it, man!

 13. Don’t joke about the weather.

 14. Ladies: cut off your hair.
 Okay, I admit, this one is not for everyone.
 Life here is much more relaxed and low-key.
 If you ever wanted to cut off all your hair for practical reasons, this is the place to do it.

 15. Having fun isn’t hard when you’ve got a library card.

 16. Sled dogs consume about 10,000 calories a day.
 That’s not really related to me, but dude, that’s like 13 sticks of butter.
 That’s a lot.

 17. As opposed to the lower 48 where you wait for it to cool down to see snow, here you wait for it to warm up.
 When it does, it’s a heat wave.